Control Brightness of Arduino Onboard LED from Android Device

 Set up a network connection between an Android device and an Arduino.
 The communication protocol used in this example is TCP/IP.

-1. Connect the WiFi Shield on the Arduino hardware.
+1. Connect the WiFi hardware to the Arduino board.

 For more details on connecting the Arduino to WiFi Shield, see Connect Arduino WiFi Shield to Arduino Hardware.